redtexts/texts/bordiga_1952_activism.md

 title: Activism
 author: Bordiga, Amadeo
 date: 1952
-description: "The following article Bordiga writes about "an illness of the workers movement" -- namely _activism_.
+description: "The following article Bordiga writes about \"an illness of the workers movement\" -- namely _activism_.
 Based on the [libcom.org article](https://libcom.org/library/activism-amadeo-bordiga), which in refers to the [Spanish translation](http://www.sinistra.net/lib/upt/intpap/pitu/pituccodas.html)."
 ...

 It is necessary to insist on the word.
 Just like certain infections of